skypilot-org/skypilot/examples/airflow/shared_state/README.md

 ## Tips

-1. **Persistent Volume**: If you have many concurrent tasks, you may want to use a storage class that supports `ReadWriteMany` access mode.
+1. **Persistent Volume**: If you have many concurrent tasks, you may want to use a storage class that supports [`ReadWriteMany`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) access mode.
 2. **Cloud credentials**: If you wish to run tasks on different clouds, you can configure cloud credentials in Kubernetes secrets and mount them in the Sky pod defined in the DAG.
+See [SkyPilot docs on setting up cloud credentials](https://skypilot.readthedocs.io/en/latest/getting-started/installation.html#cloud-account-setup) for more on how to configure credentials in the pod.
 3. **Logging**: All SkyPilot logs are written to container stdout, which is captured as task logs in Airflow and displayed in the UI.
 You can also write logs to a file and read them in subsequent tasks.

 ## Future work: a native Airflow Executor built on SkyPilot